chadrc/simple-expression-language/Readme.md

 ## Match Operations

 Match operators evaluate their left side to determine if they match the current result.
+If left does not match then current result is re-output

 Operators:
 * `=>` - Executes right if left evaluates to `true`.